Relevant legislation and authorities |

 4) Does general competition regulation apply to mergers or ancillary restrictions?

-Restrictions of competition that are ancillary to the merger, for instance, a standard non-competition obligation on the seller, are considered inherent parts of the merger and are not subject to separate scrutiny under the general competition regulation than merger control.
+Restrictions of competition that are ancillary to the merger, for instance, a standard non-competition obligation on the seller, are considered inherent parts of the merger and are are analyzed within the merger review process.

 However, restrictions that go beyond what may be considered ancillary may be caught by the general prohibition on anti-competitive agreements.
 Therefore, ancillary restraints are also evaluated in light of the relevant transaction and their effects on the relevant markets.
 Separate notifications for ancillary restraints or concerns are due only in very specific cases such as cross-participation opinions related to the hydrocarbons industry.
 A person or entity who, directly or indirectly, own share capital of an entity considered end user, producer or marketer of hydrocarbons, petroleum and petrochemicals that use the services of transportation by pipeline or storage subject to open access, may only participate, directly or indirectly, in the share capital of the entities that hold permits for the provision of such services when the COFECE issues favorable opinion for such cross-participation.
 The favorable opinion will be obtained if the cross- participation does not affect competition, market efficiency and effective open access.